Origin

 Fun Facts

-- The surname Tsui is associated with notable Chinese-Australian figures in business, academia, and entertainment.
+- The surname Tsui is associated with notable Chinese-Australian community leaders.

 Personality Traits